spotify/dh-virtualenv/doc/howtos.rst

     opt/venvs/«venvname»/bin/«cmdname» usr/bin/«cmdname»

 Replace the contained ``«placeholders»`` with the correct names.
-Add more links if there are addtional tools, one line per extra executable.
+Add more links if there are additional tools, one line per extra executable.
 For ``root``-only commands, use ``usr/sbin/…``.